appsdock/docs/src/gettingstarted/api/rest.md

 ## Endpoints

-To create your own REST API endpoints for an app, create a class that inherits from the **AppsDock &#10095; Core &#10095; Contracts &#10095; Application &#10095; RestAPIController**.
+To create your own REST API endpoints for an app, create a class that inherits from the **AppsDock &#10095; Core &#10095; Contracts &#10095; App &#10095; Application &#10095; RestAPIController**.
 In this class, the individual endpoints are defined via annotation attributes.
 Access to endpoints can be secured by means of policies.

 ### Methods